garrettmk/tidi/README.md

 });

-// Create a Scope
+// Create a Container
-const scope = new Scope([DatabaseURLProvider, DatabaseClientProvider]);
+const container = new Container([DatabaseURLProvider, DatabaseClientProvider]);

-// Use the Scope to resolve values.
+// Use the Container to resolve values.
 In this case, DatabaseURLDependency
-// is resolved first, because it is required by DatabaseClientProvider const client = await scope.resolve(DatabaseClientDependency);
+// is resolved first, because it is required by DatabaseClientProvider const client = await container.resolve(DatabaseClientDependency);

 // Values that have already been resolved are cached, and can be retrieved synchronously using get()
-// If the value has *not* been resolved, an error will be thrown const url = scope.get(DatabaseURLDependency);
+// If the value has *not* been resolved, an error will be thrown const url = container.get(DatabaseURLDependency);

-// You can resolve all of a Scope's providers at once using resolveAll() await scope.resolveAll();
+// You can resolve all of a Container's providers at once using resolveAll() await container.resolveAll();

-// Scopes can also be nested.
-If a Scope doesn't have a provider for a certain value,
+// Containers can also be nested.
+If a Container doesn't have a provider for a certain value,
-// it will try to resolve it using it's parent, if available const childScope = new Scope(scope);
+// it will try to resolve it using it's parent, if available const childContainer = new Container(container);
-const clientFromChild = await childScope.resolve(DatabaseClientDependency);
+const clientFromChild = await childContainer.resolve(DatabaseClientDependency);

 console.log(client === clientFromChild); // true
 ```